 The Toronto Institute for Relational Psychotherapy offers a therapy referral service to the general public.
-Anyone may call the Institute to request an appointment with a TIRP student or recent graduate.
-Institute staff respond to all calls sensitively and confidentially.
+Anyone may visit tirp-lowcost-therapy.ca and contact a TIRP student or recent graduate directly.

-We offer private appointments with a student therapist for a fee of $20 (including HST) per session, and this fee is applicable for as long as the student is in training.
+Student therapists offer their services for $20 (including HST) per session.
+This fee is applicable for as long as the student is in training.

 Relational therapy with recent graduates of the Institute is available at $40 (including HST) per session for up to 20 sessions.

 Senior students and graduates also offer couples therapy at $40 (including HST) per session for up to 12 sessions.

 When there are no spaces immediately available with a student or recent graduate, we suggest you also consult our graduates list.
 Many of these experienced relational therapists are willing to negotiate a reasonable fee on a sliding scale.

 Low-cost TIRP therapists practice in central Toronto, Etobicoke, Hamilton, Oakville, Woodbridge, Markham, Newmarket, Brampton, London, and Barry's Bay.

 All therapy sessions are conducted according to the Institute's standards of professional ethics, which include confidentiality and appropriate supervision.
 The faculty who supervise student work are experienced as therapists, consultants, and supervisors.

 To find a therapist please go to our website